jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (4) Except as otherwise provided in this Act, every instalment of benefit shall be paid in a manner and at the place determined by the chief executive from time to time, and no appeal under this Act shall lie against that determination.
 (5) If any instalment of any benefit, or any part of any instalment, is not collected within such time as the chief executive may specify, the authority to collect such instalment, or part, shall lapse and the amount of benefit so unpaid shall be forfeited unless the chief executive is satisfied in any particular case that there was good cause for not collecting that instalment or that part of the instalment.
 (6) If it is satisfied that an advance payment of a benefit would best meet the immediate needs of a beneficiary, the chief executive may in the chief executive's discretion, on application by the beneficiary, make payment in advance of any number of instalments of the benefit, or part of it, not yet due, and the amount so paid in advance may be recovered under section 86(1).
-(7) Unless the chief executive in any particular case otherwise determines, it shall be a condition of every benefit that the applicant or beneficiary shall—and every instalment of the benefit may be paid by the chief executive into such account or in respect of such membership, as the case may be.
+(7) Unless the chief executive in any particular case otherwise determines, it shall be a condition of every benefit that the applicant or beneficiary shall— and every instalment of the benefit may be paid by the chief executive into such account or in respect of such membership, as the case may be.
   (a) Supply the Department with particulars of an existing account held by the applicant or beneficiary with—
     (i) The Post Office Bank Limited, a private savings bank, a trustee savings bank, or the Public Service Investment Society Limited; or
     (ii) A registered bank which, on the 31st day of March 1987, was a trading bank; or